teal-finance/rainbow/README.md

 This endpoint is currently designed to meet the requirements of the frontend.
 This endpoint should not yet used by API users because we may drop it in a further release.

+However, other websites can display the Rainbow screener using this GraphQL API.
+Please contact us. 😉

-### /v0/graphiql
+### /v0/graphiql (with an "i")

 This interactive GraphQL endpoint is currently used in developer mode to test the front-end queries.
 This endpoint should not yet used by API users because we may drop it in a further release.

-### Need something else?
+## 🗣️ Need something else?

-Please contact us and join our efforts to build awesome tools:
+Please share your thoughts, suggest ideas, request feature, contact us and join our efforts to build awesome tools:

 - GitHub [issue](https://github.com/teal-finance/rainbow/issues)
 - Teal.Finance@pm.me